EOSC-synergy/sqaaas-tooling/docs/tooling.md

 | `selectable` | boolean | (for API clients) Whether the argument shall be customized by the user, or otherwise it is a fixed (non-modifiable) argument | |
 | `format` | string (enum) | (for API clients) the value's data type.
 Useful for graphical interfaces, provides the means to render the form elements (inputs, text areas, dropdowns, ..).
 Choose between [`string`, `array`] | |

+### The `default` property
+The `tools` property has a special key named `default`.
+This key contains the tools that are used by a specific SQA criterion by default (see [next section](#criteria-properties), so this implies that, for those specific set of criteria, the tool cannot be selected by the user.

 ## Criteria properties
 The SQA criteria<a href="#note1" id="note1ref"><sup>1</sup></a> that the SQAaaS platform is compliant with are identified by codes, such as `QC.Sty` for styling conventions or `QC.Lic` for the requirements related to the availability and maintenance of a source code license.
 The `criteria` key maps the tools (the `tools` key defined in the previous section) with the SQA criteria: